-Upon successful completion of the MSN program, the student will be able to:
+Upon successful completion of the Doctor of Nursing Practice the graduate will be able to achieve the following end-of-program student learning outcomes:

-1. Incorporate advanced knowledge and theories from nursing

-and related disciplines to continually improve nursing care across diverse settings;

-- Integrate leadership, management and education principles into advanced nursing care that utilizes ethical and critical decision-making; - 3.
-Apply the evolving standards and principles of quality improvement and safety for advanced nursing within a defined setting; - Evaluate research outcomes and current evidence in conjunction with culturally-appropriate, patient-centered care for the purpose of selectively integrating research findings into the practice setting; - 5.
-Manage informatics and communication technologies to enhance, integrate, and coordinate appropriate patient care; - 6.
-Develop interdisciplinary advocacy strategies to impact healthcare policy at the system level; - 7.
-Communicate, collaborate and consult as a leader and member of intraprofessional and interprofessional teams for improvement of health care outcomes; - Integrate clinical prevention interventions for the provision of culturally responsive advanced nursing care to individuals and populations in a global society; - Demonstrate role competencies in a specialized area of advanced nursing practice at the master's level.
+- Incorporate advanced knowledge and theories from nursing and related disciplines to continually improve nursing care across diverse settings; - Integrate leadership, management and education principles into advanced nursing care that utilizes ethical and critical decision-making; - Apply the evolving standards and principles of quality improvement and safety for advanced nursing within a defined setting; - Evaluate research outcomes and current evidence in conjunction with culturally-appropriate, patient-centered care for the purpose of selectively integrating research findings into the practice setting; - Manage informatics and communication technologies to enhance, integrate, and coordinate appropriate patient care; - 6.
+Develop interdisciplinary advocacy strategies to impact healthcare policy at the system level; - Communicate, collaborate and consult as a leader and member of intraprofessional and interprofessional teams for improvement of health care outcomes; - Integrate clinical prevention interventions for the provision of culturally responsive advanced nursing care to individuals and populations in a global society; - Demonstrate role competencies in a specialized area of advanced nursing practice at the master's level.